syarahmadi/pdsnd_github/README.md

 Bikeshare project of Programming for "Data Science with Python Nanodegree Program" course

 ### Description
 This project explores data related to bike share systems for three  cities in the United States—Chicago, New York City, and Washington.

 ### Files used
-Include the files used
+bikeshare.py, Whashington.csv, Chicago.csv, and New_york_city.csv

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.